Ayushk4/Ayushk4.github.io/pages/index.md

 <div style="font-size:20px;margin-left:50px;"> -->
 Hi There! :wave:
 <br><br>
 I am a Masters in Computer Science student at the University of Texas at Austin.
-I am interested in Machine Learning and its applications to Natural Language Processing and Social Good.
-I am very interested in transformer based models and large scale pretraining.
+I am passionate about Machine Learning and Deep Learning solutions to real-world problems and use-cases.
+My inclination is towards data in the text, image and audio modalities and I am very interested in large scale pretraining of transformer-based models.
+<br><br>
+I have experiences in Machine Learning applications to Natural Language Processing, Computer Vision, Speech Processing and Multimodal Learning.
+I have been fortunate to have the opportunity to work and excel on projects during my internships at IBM Research Labs and Google Summer of Code.
+Academic research at IIT Kharagpur and University of Oregon has helped me get a deeper understanding of the subject.
+My proficiency in Machine Learning is demonstrated through several publications at the top-tier venues.
+<br><br>
+My experiences developing <a href="softwares/">Open Source software</a> strengthened my software engineering skills and knowledge of systems.
+These software were presented at the JuliaCon 2020 conference and in the Journal of Open Source software.
+<br><br>
+I have won numerous hackathons and competitions in Machine Learning and AI-related areas - Cogito's 2021 low-latency Speech emotion recognition competition, EMNLP 2020' W-NUT Covid challenge, AllenNLP 2021 hackathon, and Opensoft 2018.
+<br><br>
 I did my Bachelor's degree in Computer Science from Indian Institute of Technology Kharagpur (2017-21).
 My Bachelor Thesis was under the guidance of <a href="https://scholar.google.com/citations?user=hCbFmUUAAAAJ&hl=en">Prof. Niloy Ganguly</a> on Twitter Stance Detection.
 It was acclaimed among the Best Bachelor's <a href="https://drive.google.com/drive/u/0/folders/1FmngtkX1AJR2IAT8SPeWQYtKXVrtc0Me">Thesis</a> and a portion of it was <a href="https://aclanthology.org/2021.naacl-main.303.pdf">published</a> to NAACL'21.

-<br><br>
-My reseach experience includes Machine Translation and MDL in NLP (ETH Zürich - Summer 2021), Multimodal Learning (SHI Labs, University of Oregon - Fall 2020), NLP for Social Good (IBM Research Labs - Summer 2020) and Sequence Labelling (Google Summer of Code - Summer 2019).
-During my early undergraduate years, I developed various <a href="softwares/">open source</a> softwares and packages.
 <br>

 <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/jpswalsh/academicons/css/academicons.min.css">